noobaa/noobaa-core/CONTRIBUTING.md

      - Expected Behavior - What did you expect to happen
      - Steps to reproduce - How can the issue be reproduced so a fix can be verified
      - Add screenshots or log parts which can be helpful to investigate the issue
-     - For issues related to the GUI (FE) please provide the FE dump package which can be obtained by
-       - Reproduce the issue in your browser
-       - Open dev tools and go to console
-       - run nb.utils.dumpAppLog(), save the gz file and upload it as part of the bug

 #### Issue Labels
 Issue labels are divided into several categories: